Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 PLENTY OF FOOD AND SLIGHTLY EMBELLISHED STORIES

 Dinners on these trips are always great fun.
 You can eat twice as much as on a normal day because of all the calories burnt.
-And Gary has got some serious skills in the kitchen and makes sure that there is plenty to eat for everyone.
+And Gary has got some serious skills in the kitchen, making sure that there is plenty to eat for everyone.

-Everyone garnishes their stories of past adventures.
+Stories of past adventures are being garnished and shared.
 That gentle afternoon hike on a summer’s day in the Mendips last year suddenly turns into an epic expedition where no one knew if they were going to come out alive or not.
-You also get a chance to get to know all the folk you hadn’t had a chance to speak with during the day.
-GO London always encourage all participants to mingle, even though there’s no pressure to do so, of course.
+There are opportunities to get to know all the folk you hadn’t had a chance to speak with during the day.
+GO London always encourage all participants to mingle, but there is absolutely no pressure to do so.

 WHAT ABOUT THE DRINKING?

 There are some MeetUp hiking groups with very thirsty members.
 I remember one trip with one such group to the Lake District a few years ago.
-Ellie and I had just enjoyed a few glasses of wine, but the rest of the group was going hard on the Stroh 80.
+Ellie and I had enjoyed a few glasses of wine, but the rest of the group had been going hard on the Stroh 80.

 The next morning, over breakfast, a twenty-year old fellow hiker with a chalk white face and a stench of death went from table to table and declared that she was very sorry for the previous night.
 When asked what she was apologising for, she said, she couldn’t remember a thing, just that she had gotten very drunk.